mathewmahoney/stake-web-sdk/README.md

   - A: Spritesheet animation is a good alternative.
 Check out the example of spritesheet animation here: [SpriteSheet.stories.svelte](https://github.com/StakeEngine/web-sdk/blob/main/packages/pixi-svelte-storybook/src/stories/SpriteSheet.stories.svelte)

+- Q: Is there a mechanism to switch from a game type (i.e. lines) to another game type (i.e. cluster) as a mechanic?
+  - A: It's easy.
+What you can do:
+    - Create a new "cluster" board in "src/game/stateGame.ts".
+    - Add a new bookEvent in your math to tell the game to switch from a "lines" board to a "cluster" board.
+(Whatever data shape that you need)
+    - Add this bookEvent in your "bookEventHandlerMap" and create emitterEvents.
+    - In "src/components/Board.svelte" subscribe according emitterEvents and then do the switching in a emitterEventHandler.

+    From this example, it shows you that you can basically do anything you want to achieve through this pattern.
+    - Create a bookEvent
+    - Add it to bookEventHandlerMap and create emitterEvents
+    - Subscribe emitterEvents in a svelte component
+    - Do anything you want.

 <a name="dependencies"></a>

 # Dependencies